chanithiperera/Student_Depression_Prediction_System/README.md

 ## Project Overview

-This is a university group project focuses on developing, evaluating, and comparing multiple supervised machine learning models to predict student depression levels based on a comprehensive dataset of academic, lifestyle, and social factors.
-The primary goal was to identify the most accurate, reliable, and ethically sound model for deployment as a decision-support tool.
+This is a university group project focuses on developing, evaluating, and comparing multiple supervised machine learning models to predict student depression levels based on a comprehensive dataset of academic, lifestyle, and social factors. **The entire project, including model training, evaluation, and the deployment application, was implemented using the Python programming language and its ecosystem of machine learning libraries (scikit-learn, TensorFlow, Streamlit, etc.).** The ultimate goal was to identify the most accurate, reliable, and ethically sound model for deployment as a decision-support tool.

+### Problem Statement
+Student mental health is a critical concern in higher education.
+Early identification of students at risk of depression is essential for timely intervention and support.
+This system aims to provide a data-driven approach to flag high-risk individuals.
 ### Problem Statement
 Student mental health is a critical concern in higher education.
 Early identification of students at risk of depression is essential for timely intervention and support.
 This system aims to provide a data-driven approach to flag high-risk individuals.